jesper-olsen/lunar_lander/README.md

 ### 1. Play the Game (Manual Mode)

-To take manual control of the lander and try to beat gravity yourself:

 ```bash
 cargo run --bin play
 ```

 ### 2. Train the Autopilot (Evolution Mode)
-To spin up the genetic algorithm and watch it evolve a flawless flight sequence over multiple generations:

 ```bash
 cargo run --bin evolve